operasoftware/devopera/articles/_posts/2015-01-01-native-responsive-images.md

 The feature has a standard compliant polyfill called [picturefill](http://scottjehl.github.io/picturefill/), and even without it, the inherent `<img>` tag fallback makes it so that legacy browsers would still download and display the fallback image, meaning that the user experience in these browsers won't be any different than what they get if you simply use an `<img>` tag.

 ## The Proposal Left Behind

 Those of you who followed the responsive images saga closely may remember yet another proposal, called "Client-Hints".
 That proposal suggested solving some of the use cases by using HTTP request headers to tell the server regarding the browser's environmental conditions, and letting the server adapt the images it sends accordingly.
 That kind of solution is generally referred to as "content-negotiation".

 Unfortunately some browser vendors were reluctant to add new content negotiation-based solutions, because of past bad experience with this kind of solutions.
 Without support from these browser vendors, progress on Client-Hints stalled and now the proposal is not being actively worked on.

 ## Community

-The responsive images effort, unlike the development process behind most Web platform features, was community-driven.
+The responsive images effort, unlike the development process behind most web platform features, was community-driven.
 It was championed by the RICG, supported by the developer community, and taken home when browser folks got involved too.
 One big happy family.

 In the same spirit, the feature's implementation in Blink (the rendering engine behind Chrome and Opera) also set something of a precedent.